KairuDeibisu/1Password/README.md

 9. Quit and reopen Power Toys.

 > [!IMPORTANT]
 > If no warnings show and there are no items loaded.
 Close and reopen PowerToys.
-[Know Issue](https://github.com/KairuDeibisu/PowerToysRunPlugin1Password/issues/8)

 <img width="526" alt="image" src="https://github.com/KairuDeibisu/PowerToysRunPlugin1Password/assets/34011041/f41391e6-4037-40dd-beeb-c3e5a149620a">